neemzy/patchwork/README.md

 ## Deployment

-How to will deploy your app to production is up to you.
-If you run `composer install` on your production server, make sure to use the `--no-dev` option to avoid installing development dependencies such as test tools.
-It is also recommended to then run `composer dump-autoload --optimize` to generate a more efficient autoloader.
+### PHP dependencies

+Run `composer install --no-dev -o` on your production server (or during your continuous integration build) to only retrieve the packages your application actually uses, and generate an optimized autoloader.

 ### Assets